No-Churn Butter Pecan Fudge Ripple Ice Cream

 For the butter pecans:

-• In a small pan over low heat, gradually melt the butter and continue to cook, stirring occasionally, until it turns a light golden brown.
-Watch closely to ensure the butter doesn’t burn.
+• In a small pan over low heat, gradually melt t3 Tablespoons unsalted butter and continue to cook, stirring occasionally, until it turns a light golden brown.
+Watch closely to ensure the butter doesn't burn.

-• Add the pecans and salt, and toss until the pecans toast slightly, another few minutes, again watching closely to avoid burning the butter.
+• Add the 1 cup halved or chopped pecans and 1/2 teaspoon Kosher salt, and toss until the pecans toast slightly, another few minutes, again watching closely to avoid burning the butter.

 • Remove from the heat and set aside to cool.